University Athletic Association of the Philippines: Sports

-Member universities compete in 19 sports.
+Member universities compete in multiple sports.
 Basketball, being the most popular sport in the Philippines, is the most watched and most supported among all the sports.
 Volleyball and cheerdance are also equally considered marquee events in the UAAP due to growing respective fanbases and media coverage in the country.
 All of these sports have Men's and Women's divisions, with the exception of baseball, in which only men participate, and softball, which is for women only.

 The following sports have a high school division, in which the associated high schools of the universities participate: volleyball, table tennis, chess, swimming, fencing, and athletics have Boys' and Girls' divisions.
 Meanwhile, baseball and football have a Boys' division only.
 Basketball staged Girls' division competitions starting Season 82 albeit as demo sport only.
 Junior High School Basketball was introduced as a demo sport in Season 86.

-Esports is the latest sport added by the league and was introduced in Season 87.
+Esports made its debut in Season 87.
 Rapid and Blitz Chess were also introduced as demonstration sports in Season 87.
+Golf is the latest sport that was added by the league and made its debut as a demonstration sport in Season 88.

 Sports calendar

 Beginning with Season 78 in 2015, the league shifted its sports schedule start from July to September because of the change in the academic calendars of most of its member universities.
-By 2024, the calendar shifted to start by August with the debut of esports in Season 87.
+In 2024, the calendar shifted to start by August with the debut of esports in Season 87.
+Esports would later be moved to the second semester in Season 88.